Mathew Alex

 Tensor Networks, Renormalization, and Phase Transitions

 Tensor Networks are a new computational tool that finds applications in quantum many-body physics and machine learning.
-Among many of its applications, it allows for efficiently parametrizing high dimensional Hilbert spaces of quantum systems of interest and also provides a computationally tractable representation of partition functions involving lattice Hamiltonians (see Ising Model for an application to the Ising Hamiltonian using the Google's Tensor Network library).
-The network can be thought of as a graph representation of a complicated array contraction, like a long series of matrix multiplication.
+It efficiently parametrizes high dimensional Hilbert spaces of quantum systems of interest and also provides a computationally tractable representation of partition functions involving lattice Hamiltonians (see Ising Model for an application to the Ising Hamiltonian using the Google's Tensor Network library).
+The network can be thought of as a graph representation of a complicated array contraction, like a long series of matrix multiplications.
 Since contraction is associative, the order does not make a difference to the answer but the computational cost heavily relies on the order.
 Finding the optimal order is a discrete optimization problem(tough), and renormalization approaches can iteratively simplify the graph to give approximate answers.
-The following tensor network contraction gives the partition function for the Ising Hamiltonian on a lattice with periodic boundary conditions (larger networks failed to contract on my laptop).
+The following tensor network contraction gives the partition function for the Ising Hamiltonian on a lattice with periodic boundary conditions (full contraction of larger networks takes a long time).

 Naive contraction We can see that the code works by checking the thermodynamic variables (these results are exact).